bbyars/httpmock/README.md

 Download httpmock to the server, and run the following:
 `cd server`
-`scripts/start_server`
+`bin/httpmock start`

 That will run the control server (see below) on port 3000.
-You can optionally pass another command line argument to change the port.
-If you run the server in a background job, `scripts/stop_server` will kill it.
+You can optionally pass a `--port` argument command line argument to change the port.
+If you run the server in a background job, `bin/httpmock stop` will kill it.

 The client bindings will simply be a library.
 For Java, add httpmock.jar to your classpath.